acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

         * meaning: request received, content provided
         * Body
-          * the <taskId>.zip package generated for the taskId
+          * the solution.zip package generated for the taskId

       * 404 Not Found